Do a chevron table top on a repurposed t.v. cabinet using shutter slats!

 I cut the slats in 5” lengths, then lightly sanded them to remove the shine.
 If you don’t have access to shutter slats, you could try this project with Paint Sticks

-In this picture, you can get a better feel for how I traced them after I finally got the pattern the way I wanted it.
-I seriously put them on and off so many times trying to get them to look right that I didn’t want to have to do that all over again.
+In this picture, you can get a better feel for how I traced them after I finally got the chevron table top pattern the way I wanted it.
+Seriously, I put them on and off so many times trying to get them to look right that I didn’t want to have to do that all over again.

 I removed the paper and painter’s tape and followed the pattern I traced using Gorilla Wood Glue to secure all the slats in place.
-I let the first two set up before I continued the pattern because I wanted to be able to push them snug against each other.
+In order to get them snug, I let the first two set up before I continued the pattern.

 I found this method worked easiest for me.
 I placed a row where they should go, checked them for placement, then flipped them all over, squirted some glue on each one, then carefully turned them over and laid them in place.